cregox/cregox.github.io/drafts/mobilefirst.md

 please, stop doing that!

-also stop making useless apps!!
+also, stop making useless apps!!

 let's all just make friendly responsive web sites which are also web apps when needed, shall we?